MicroEJ/docs/KernelDeveloperGuide/kf.rst

 The Kernel part is mandatory and is assumed to be reliable, trusted and cannot be modified.
-If there is only one application, i.e only one ``main`` entry point that the system starts with, then this application is considered as the Kernel and called a standalone application.
+If there is only one application, i.e only one ``main`` entry point that the system starts with, then this application is considered as the Kernel and called a Standalone Application.
 Even if there are more applications in the platform, there is still only one entry point.
 This entry point is the Kernel.
 Applications (downloaded or preinstalled) are "code extensions" (called "Features"), that are called